ch0min/ola3-4-trailer-rental-system/README.md

 1. **Monolith Solution**: (On `main` branch)
    - Clone the repository.
-   - Follow the `README.md` on the `main` branch for running the monolithic solution.
+   - Follow the `README.md` in the `server/` for running the monolithic solution.

 2. **Microservice Solution**: (On `microservice` branch)
    - Switch to the `microservice` branch: `git checkout microservice`.
-   - Follow the `README.md` on the `microservice` branch to run the individual services.
+   - Follow the `README.md` in each service folder `userservice/` & `rentalservice/` to run the individual services.

 ---